Staff Issue

 She truly is great with patients, always a warm welcome and friendly/caring demeanor to her.
 The rest of the girls just come to me and ask “What is her job” “what does she do?”.
 Our check out girl just hit her 90 days and is EXCELLING.
 But today she came to me and said “I am sorry I am just very frustrated this week.
 I don’t want to cause any problems, I love her, but she really doesn’t do anything, and I just feel like I’m trying to work but she doesn’t ever stop trying to talk to me or do anything productive, very unprepared, no motivation, and is very inefficient with time.
 SO I really would like her to stay.
 But we need to see some improvement and I don’t know how to approach this situation gently because she truly is very soft and I don’t want to approach this the wrong way and she gets mad and leaves.

-Missy Pollard replied 2 weeks, 3 days ago 2 Members · 1 Reply
+Missy Pollard replied 1 month, 2 weeks ago 2 Members · 1 Reply

 • 1 Reply